 Notes:

-Enteral continuous vs intermittent tube feedings
+Enteral continuous vs. intermittent tube feedings

 Tube feedings can be administered via continuous drip using a pump or via intermittent feedings, using gravity drip or a pump.
 The examples Nutrition Order Enteral Bolus Feeding Example and Nutrition Order Enteral Continuous Feeding Example show how this resource can be used to order both kinds of enteral feeding using the structured data elements.
 The continuous feeding typically specifies rate of administration and a maximum volume of delivery using the enteralFormula.rate and enteralFormula.maxVolumeToDeliver elements.
-On the other hand, the intermittant feeding typically specifies the amount and frequency of administration using the the enteralFormula.quantity and enteralFormula.schedule elements.
-In both cases, to vary the rate or quantty over time the enteralFormula.administration element can be repeated.
+On the other hand, the intermittent feeding typically specifies the amount and frequency of administration using the enteralFormula.quantity and enteralFormula.schedule elements.
+In both cases, to vary the rate or quantity over time the enteralFormula.administration element can be repeated.

 Note about the examples